jorisroling/bacara-algo/README.md

 ## The Parameters

-**MIDI**:   If set to '1', will write the generated notes to a MIDI file  (in either the 'patterns' or 'drums' folder insode 'midi' folder)
+**MIDI**:   If set to '1', will write the generated notes to a MIDI file  (in either the 'patterns' or 'drums' folder inside 'midi' folder)
         If set to '0', it will not write it
         (default 0)